 ... does perfectly respectable justice to Lomax's ordeal, without ever making a strong case for itself as independently stirring art.
 Tim Robey, The London Telegraph.

-All notices above from Don Groves, 'Standing ovation, tears for The Railway Man', IF.
+All notices above from Don Groves (to whom many thanks, once again), 'Standing ovation, tears for The Railway Man', IF.

 Garry Gillard | New: 10 September, 2013 | Now: 31 January, 2020